-Health Insurance options Dallas, Texas
+Health Insurance Options Dallas, Texas

 Depending on you and your family's health care needs, one plan may be a better fit over another.
 It is important to remember that no one plan will pay for all the costs associated with your medical care.
 Our experienced health insurance agents can help you determine which plan has the best coverage for your needs.

 Indemnity Health Plans allow you to choose your health care providers.
-You can go to any doctor, hospital or other medical providers for a set monthly premium.
+You can go to any doctor, hospital, or other medical providers for a set monthly premium.
 This type of plan reimburses you or your health care provider by services rendered.
 You may be required to meet a deductible and pay a percentage of each bill.
 However, there is also often an annual limit on out-of-pocket expenses.
-This means that once an individual or family reach their limit, the insurance policy covers the remaining eligible medical expenses in full.
+This means that once an individual or family reaches their limit, the insurance policy covers the remaining eligible medical costs in full.
 Indemnity Health Plans sometimes impose restrictions on covered services and may require prior authorization for hospital care or other expensive services.

-High-Deductible Health Plans (HDHP) are sometimes referred to as "catastrophic health insurance coverage”.
+High-Deductible Health Plans (HDHP) are sometimes referred to as "catastrophic health insurance coverage."
 An HDHP is an inexpensive health insurance plan that kicks in only after a high deductible is met of at least $1,000 for an individual or $2,000 for a family.

-B. Managed Care Options
+Managed Care Options

-Health Maintenance Organizations (HMOs) offer access to an extensive network of participating physicians, hospitals and other health care professionals and facilities.
-You choose a primary care doctor from a list provided by the HMO and this doctor coordinates your health care.
+Health Maintenance Organizations (HMOs) offer access to an extensive network of participating physicians, hospitals, and other health care professionals and facilities.
+You choose a primary care doctor from a list provided by the HMO, and this doctor coordinates your health care.
 You must contact your primary care doctor to be referred to a specialist.
 Generally, you pay fewer out-of-pocket expenses with an HMO, but you are often charged a fee or co-payment for services such as doctor visits or prescriptions.

 Point-of-Service (POS) plans are an indemnity-type option in which the primary care doctors in the POS plan usually make referrals to other providers within the plan.
-If a doctor makes a referral out of the plan, the plan pays all or most of the bill.
+If a doctor makes a referral out of the plan, the plan pays all or most bills.
 However, if you refer yourself to an outside provider, the service is covered by the plan, but you will be required to pay co-insurance.

 Preferred Provider Organizations (PPO) charge on a fee-for-service basis.
-The participating doctors, hospitals, and health care providers are paid by the insurer on a negotiated, discounted fee schedule.
+The insurer pays the participating doctors, hospitals, and health care providers on a negotiated, discounted fee schedule.
 Costs are lower if you use in-network healthcare services, but you have the option of going out-of-network.
 If you choose an out-of-network provider, you are generally required to pay the difference between what the provider charges and what the plan pays.

-Medicare is a federal government program for people 65 and older, or those with certain disabilities that pays part of the costs associated with hospitalization, surgery, doctors' bills, home health care, and skilled-nursing care.
+Medicare is a federal government program for people 65 and older, or those with specific disabilities that pays part of the costs associated with hospitalization, surgery, doctors' bills, home health care, and skilled-nursing care.